mitulsavani/cv/README.md

 React Native Core, React Native Website, React Native Directory
     - Contributed in migrating ImageStore native module into the new TurboModule System architecture of the repository(v59)
     - Updated API and Component docs to reflect the props and methods reflected in core repository(v62)
-    - Added 50+ missing libraries(Analytics, Geolocation, Deep Link, UI Components, and Other Platforms) that are assoicated with react native to the directory list
+    - Added 50+ missing libraries(Analytics, Geolocation, Deep Link, UI Components, and Other Platforms) that are associated with react native to the directory list
     - Collaborated with core contributors to comprehend the code base and get peer feedback on the submitted work.
     <br><br>